 Bunker Interpretive Center

-- The Ecosystem Preserve was established in 1985 to restore and maintain this example of a West Michigan ecosystem.
+- The Calvin Ecosystem Preserve & Native Gardens was established in 1985 to restore and maintain this example of a West Michigan ecosystem.
 It occupies the northern half of Calvin College's east campus.

 Flat Iron Lake House